 *No person shall play on more than one team in a particular sport, e.g., a person may not play on two touch football teams.

-In most sports, a $15.00 forfeit fee will be assessed.
+In all sports, a $20.00 forfeit fee will be assessed.
 The fee is refunded at the end of the particular sport if the team has not forfeited 2 games.
-A team is still eligible for play even after forfeiting the $15.00 fee.
+A team is still eligible for play even after forfeiting the $20.00 fee.